-Wholistic Health through Yoga
+Wholistic Health and Conscious Evolution through Yoga

 One of the central principles of yoga is to be fully aware and accepting of the present moment as it is without suppressing anything, without the idea of achieving anything, or any expectation of how we think this moment 'should be'.
-This practice enables us to fully experience all that life has to offer, the joys and the challenges, with love, wisdom and clarity.
+This practice enables us to fully experience all that life has to offer, the joys and the challenges, with equanimity and clarity.

 Yoga is non-competitive, it can be practiced by people of every age, ability and physicality.
 It has no religious component and can be practised alongside any religious beliefs or non beliefs.